MadhanVibeeshanan/Comparison-and-Performance-Analysis-of-Cache-Coherence-Protocols-Using-Gem5-Simulator/README.md

 	4. Run the following command to execute:

 			The details of the parameters can be found if we run the following command.

 			./build/X86/gem5.opt configs/example/memtest.py -h

 			The parameters -l, -c and -t can be varied as per requirement.
 But we used the following to test the classic model.

  			./build/X86/gem5.opt configs/example/memtest.py -l 100000 -c 4:1 -t 3:2:1

 	5. Output file will be found in the following directory:

+			We used the data through bus values from the text file to test the varying L1 cache size and varying block size.

 			./m5out/stats.txt

-		We used the data through bus values from the text file to test the varying L1 cache size and varying block size.

 # 8. Setting up SPEC 2017:

 	Use the below given link to run and compile Spec 2017:

 **https://www.spec.org/cpu2017/Docs/install-guide-unix.html**

 # 9. Integrating SPEC 2017 with Gem5:

 	1. Copy spec.sh to ~/gem5/

 		File path of spec.sh will be :

 			~/gem5/spec.sh

 	2. Replace the given se.py with the given se.py

-		File location:
 			~/gem5/configs/example/se.py

-	3. Copy the benchmarks.py to the below file location File location:
+	3. Copy the benchmarks.py to the below file location:

 			~/gem5/configs/example/benchmarks.py

 	4. Run the following commands:

 		a.	cd ~/gem5

 		b.	chmod +x spec.sh

 # 10. Testing different protocols in Ruby model: